-NSG 305 Professional Issues in Nursing (Core)
+NSG 305 Professional Issues in Nursing (Core) 6.0 Quarter Credit Hours

 This course provides a transition for professional nurses as they begin their studies to achieve a baccalaureate in nursing degree.
 The course addresses qualities that professional nurses need to be leaders in the complex and ever-changing global health care environment.
 Topics include role transition, nursing history, ethical and legal issues, nursing theory, professional roles of the nurse, cultural considerations, violence in society, and advanced practice roles.
 This course is delivered as a Distance Education (online) course.
 Required Prerequisites: Successful completion of an approved ADN Program.

-NSG 330 Ethics and Culture in Today's Health Care (Core)
+NSG 330 Ethics and Culture in Today's Health Care (Core) 6.0 Ouarter Credit Hours

 This course provides students with cultural and ethical concepts in healthcare.
 Students will learn the importance of of ethical, cultural, and legal issues that influence professional nursing practice.
 Topics will focus on ethical theories, moral assumptions and principles, diversity, transcultural nursing, genomics, globalization, identifying implicit bias, and societal beliefs that influence nursing practice.
 This course consists of a total of 60 theory hours delivered online distance education.
+Required Prerequisites: NSG 305

-NSG 307 Nursing Informatics (Core)
+NSG 307 Nursing Informatics (Core) 6.0 Quarter Credit Hours

 This course is the foundation for the improvement of nursing practice and patient outcomes through the application of knowledge and understanding of the history, terminology, and impact of informatics to the promotion of nursing professionalism in patient care and safety.
 This course is delivered as a Distance Education (online) course.

-Required Prerequisites: NSG 305,
+Required Prerequisites: NSG 305, evaluate statistics commonly used to describe, predict, and evaluate data in an information driven environment.
+The focus is on the conceptual understanding of how statistics can be used and how to evaluate statistical data.
+This course is delivered as a Distance Education (online) course.

-Math 300 Applied Statistics (GE)
+Math 300 Applied Statistics (GE) 6.0 Quarter Credit Hours